Iowa Alzheimer's care facility is fined $10,000 after pronouncing a living woman dead

 Based on interviews and records, the report found that Glen Oaks "failed to provide adequate direction to ensure appropriate cares and services were provided" and "failed to ensure residents received dignified treatment and care at end of life."
 The facility is now facing a $10,000 fine.

-Glen Oaks was unable to comment by phone and did not immediately respond to an NPR email request for comment.
+Glen Oaks did not immediately respond to an NPR request for comment.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.